-NHS Sunderland Clinical Commissioning Group (CCG) is the statutory health body responsible for the planning and buying of local NHS care and services to meet the needs of the local community.
+NHS Sunderland Clinical Commissioning Group (CCG) is the statutory health body responsible for the planning and buying of local NHS care and services to meet the needs of our local community.

-It is made up from a partnership of 51 GP practices, split into five localities, Coalfield, Sunderland North, Sunderland East, Sunderland West and Washington, and together we are responsible for a local population of approx. 281,500.
+It is made up from a partnership of 43 GP practices, and together we are responsible for a local population of around 281,500 people.

-Working as a clinical commissioning group (CCG) we deliver high quality care, using the most appropriate methods and cost effective resources, to improve healthcare provision for the people of Sunderland and reduce disparities in health and social care.
+We work to deliver high quality care, using the most appropriate methods and cost effective resources, to improve healthcare provision for local people and reduce disparities in health and social care.
 By using effective clinical decision-making we can make a real impact on the health, wellbeing and life expectancy of our patients.

 What are clinical commissioning groups?

-As the clinical commissioning groups are formed by local family GPs, we believe we are well placed to fully understand our patients’ needs, developing responsive health services, making sure that patient care is always at the heart of our decision-making, and ensuring we continue to provide best practice and evidence-based medicine.
+As the clinical commissioning groups are led by local GPs, we are well placed to understand our patients’ needs, develop responsive health services, make sure that patient care is always at the heart of our decision-making, and ensure we continue to provide best practice and evidence-based medicine.

 How we work

-At Sunderland CCG we focus heavily on the needs of our patients, it’s one of our core values and this ties in with the Government’s objective for patient care, ‘there will be no decision about me, without me’.
+At Sunderland CCG we focus strongly on the needs of our patients – it’s one of our core values.
+This ties in with the Government’s objective for patient care: “There will be no decision about me, without me”.

-Sunderland Clinical Commissioning Group believes that this ethos should be carried through all aspects of healthcare, determining how we plan and commission our healthcare and health services.
+We believe this ethos should be carried through all aspects of healthcare, determining how we plan and commission healthcare and health services.
 We are conscious to always involve our patients in their care and in health service decisions that will affect them.

-As well as involving patients, the local community and voluntary sector in healthcare decisions, we also work very closely with the local council, Sunderland Health and Wellbeing Board and Healthwatch.
+As well as involving patients, the local community and voluntary sector in healthcare decisions, we also work very closely with Sunderland City Council, Health and Wellbeing Board and Healthwatch.